 Hard Hat Industry Standards

-- CSA: these labels are required to list Manufacturer, Model, Type, Class, Reverse Orientation Mark, Manufacture Date, Size/ Size Range, and User Warnings
+- Canadian Standards Association (CSA): all hard hats must include labels that list Manufacturer, Model, Type, Class, Reverse Orientation Mark, Manufacture Date, Size/Size Range and User Warnings.

-Type 2: ANSI: Helmets are meant to reduce impact from both top and/ or sides of head; CSA: Helmets protect against blows to the crown and/or laterally to the head.
+CSA: Helmets protect against blows to the crown and or/laterally to the head.

-- Class C (conductive) provide no electrical protection
+- Class C (conductive) hard hats provide no electrical protection and are not meant to be worn in areas where electrical hazards are present.

 For other Safety Tips and Regulations, Visit: Sun Damage, Expiration & Manufactured Dates, & more about Ratings